 As briefly touched on, the main options throughout the Stamford Bridge revamp have fallen into one of three categories: an extension, a full rebuild, or a brand new stadium.
 In reality, the latter two options are the only two that had real legs.

 The Blues seriously considered moving to a new ground during Roman Abramovich’s time in charge, with Battersea Power Station cited as the most likely destination.
-In fact, Kohn Pedersen Fox—an architect firm—created plans to recycle the chimneys, while the club reportedly made a formal offer for the land.
+In fact, Kohn Pedersen Fox—an architectural firm—created plans to recycle the chimneys, while the club reportedly made a formal offer for the land.

 The failure on that front saw the old Chelsea regime again explore what work could be done at Stamford Bridge.
 Swiss architects Herzog & de Meuron were heavily involved in this process and their plans heavily resembled the Bird’s Nest Stadium from Beijing; that’s perhaps unsurprising when considering they are the firm behind that arena.